On the night before the official SAT or ACT, you’re likely feeling the pressure.

-You also can’t perform at your best if your hungry or uncomfortable.
+Don’t forget, you can’t perform at your best if you feel hungry or uncomfortable.
 That’s why it’s important to eat breakfast, pack snacks, and be prepared for notoriously cold classrooms.

-Finally, if you can’t monitor the time, this can impair your time management skills and hurt your score.
-Test centers are supposed to have clocks in each room, but unfortunately, not all test centers are created equal.
+Finally, if you can’t monitor the time, this can impair your time management skills and hurt your SAT or ACT score.
+Test centers are supposed to feature clocks in each room, but unfortunately, not all test centers are created equal.
 Our students have reported back to us stories of testing centers with tiny clocks, no clocks, or clocks in a position that is difficult to see.
 So try to bring your own wristwatch just in case.

 Tip #3.
 Complete a light review.

 No matter how panicked you might feel, do not cram!
 Staying up all night or half the night, will not help.
-In fact, it will hurt your score!
+In fact, it will hurt your SAT or ACT score!